• Why should I refer you, owner clients, for management?

 Residential Lease- Paragraph 14 Sec.
 D1 provides authorization to place a keybox on the property.

 Technically no they do not.
 The Texas lease states repairs are not required to be completed until all rent has been paid.
 Let’s get in the real world.
-All safety and habitually issues need to be repaired regardless if tenant is current on rent.
+All safety and habitually issues need to be repaired regardless if resident is current on rent.
 Our philosophy is the work is going to be done anyway and we work for the owners, so get it done.

 • Whose responsibility is it to maintain smoke detectors?

-Our office recommends the Landlord, mail the security deposit via certified mail to the tenants last known address. (which is the address of the vacating unit).
+Our office recommends the Landlord, mail the security deposit via certified mail to the residents last known address. (which is the address of the vacating unit).
 The letter will either be forwarded to the new address or returned to the landlord showing proof that the landlord met the requirements under the law.

-Tenants may qualify to early terminate as they have special statutory rights- Military, Family violence, Sex Offenses or Stalking are all legal reason to early terminate a less without penalty.
+Resident may qualify to early terminate as they have special statutory rights- Military, Family violence, Sex Offenses or Stalking are all legal reason to early terminate a less without penalty.

 • My buyers found the perfect house, but they are currently in a lease.